Long-ranged gates in quantum computation architectures with limited connectivity: Features of different lattice structures

 \subsection{3D geometry}

 Three-dimensional (3D) architectures based on 3D lattices with e.g. nearest-neighbor connectivity can also be used to establish multiple long-range gates in parallel, similarly to the above-described method that uses a 2D cluster state or other planar structures.
 For cubic lattices, 3D cluster states can be generated, and likewise utilized to obtain multiple Bell pairs in parallel.
 A Bell pair can be generated between any pair of qubits of the 3D cluster state by identifying a path between them.
 All qubits (except the end nodes) of the path are measured in the $Y$ basis, and all neighboring qubits of the path are measured in $Z$.
 The $Z$ measurements isolate the path - and hence a 1D cluster state - from the rest of the qubits, while the $Y$ measurements establish a Bell pair among the end nodes.
 Notice that there are (at most) four neighboring qubits for each qubit on the path.
 Any qubit in a 3D cubic lattice has 6 neighbors - one belongs to the incoming, and one to the outgoing path, and some of the neighbors may also be neighbors of other qubits among the path in case of turning points.
+In contrast to planar lattices, such a strategy can also be employed for multiple paths and hence the parallel generation of multiple Bell states, as the third dimension can be used to avoid crossings.

 3D structures offer certain advantages over 2D structures.
 First, the maximum distance between any two points in a 3D rectangular lattice is smaller - at most $3 n^{1/3}$, while the distance is up to $2 n^{1/2}$ in a planar lattice, where we assume the same total size of the resource state, $n$, which are arranged as $\sqrt{n}\times \sqrt{n}$ 2D lattice, or a $\sqrt[3]{n}\times \sqrt[3]{n} \times \sqrt[3]{n}$ 3D lattice.